joelcrampton/shopping-list/README.md

 # Shopping List
 A basic React web app to help with shopping
+- Add items with quantities to the list
 - Check items off as you purchase them
 - Edit items
 - Delete items